sh-edraft/sh_cpl/docs/source/contributing.md

     git push origin my-fix-branch
     ```

-8. In Gitea, send a pull request to sh_cpl:master
+8. In Gitea, send a pull request to cpl:master

 ### Reviewing a Pull Request